apache/gravitino/docs/security/access-control.md

 ### Ownership

 Every metadata object has an owner.
-The owner could be a user or group.
-The owner have all the privileges of the metadata object.
+The owner could be a user or group, and has all the privileges of the metadata object.
-The owner could be transferred to another user or group.
+Meanwhile, you can transfer the ownership of securable object to another user or group.

 ## The types of roles